dbt-labs/dbt-utils/README.md

 * `stop_date`: literal date or timestamp (default=current_timestamp)

 **Caveats:**
-* This materialization is compatible with dbt 0.10.1.
+* This materialization is compatible with dbt 0.21.0.
-* This materialization has been written for Redshift.
+* This materialization has been written primarily for Snowflake.
 * This materialization can only be used for a model where records are not expected to change after they are created.
 * Any model post-hooks that use `{{ this }}` will fail using this materialization.
 For example:
 ```yaml